Photonsters/anycubic-photon-docs/FAQ.md

 ### My build plate is defective and not flat, how do I fix this?
 If you've verified that the build plate surface is not flat, you can try to achieve a true flat surface by a process termed [lapping](https://www.wikipedia.org/wiki/Lapping).
 Unfortunately, most people will not have the tools to achieve this.
 Try bringing your build plate to a machine shop nearby, they'll know what to do.

-If you want to try it at home, do not simply go rubbing the build plate with sandpaper, you'll probably make things worse.
+If you want to try this at home, do not simply go rubbing the build plate with sandpaper, you'll probably make things worse.
+Proceed only if you have the necessary tools and know-how to achieve a true flat surface.

 ## VAT & FEP SETUP